Thavarshan/gym/README.md

 ### Unit Testing

-All unit testing both locally and on cloud through CI was accomplished through [GoogleTest](https://github.com/google/googletest).
-[CMake](https://cmake.org/) was used to compile and test the executable and libraries.
+All unit testing both locally and on the cloud through CI was accomplished through [GoogleTest](https://github.com/google/googletest).
+[CMake](https://cmake.org/) was used to compile and test the executables and libraries.

 ### Continuous Integration (CI)

 #### What is CI?

-Continuous integration is a coding philosophy and set of practices that drive development teams to implement small changes and check in code to version control repositories frequently (IDG Communications, Inc. 2020).
+Continuous integration is a coding philosophy and set of practices that drive development teams to implement small changes and check-in code to version control repositories frequently (IDG Communications, Inc. 2020).

 #### Implementation

-The free service of CI provided by [Github](https://github.com/) was utilized for CI pipeline.
-Every time code is pushed to `Github` a special automated action is run where a cloud droplet / virtual machines hosted on the cloud is propagated and is used to build and test the code in different platforms.
+The free service of CI provided by [Github](https://github.com/) was utilized for the CI pipeline.
+Every time code is pushed to `Github` a special automated action is run where a cloud droplet / virtual machine hosted on the cloud is propagated and is used to build and test the code in different platforms.

-The code is compiled, built and tested on `Linux`, `Mac` and `Windows` platforms.
+The code is compiled, built, and tested on `Linux`, `Mac` and `Windows` platforms.
 You can view all CI processes [here](https://github.com/Thavarshan/gym-app/actions).

 Three services are run every time the code is pushed to `Github`.